 Born and raised in Germany, I moved to the United States 15 years ago.
 I fulfilled my childhood dream and made a career switch from working for corporate Executives to be a Registered Veterinary Technician in 2012, and am not looking back.
 I truly made my passion my career.
 When not at work, I enjoy spending time with my three children, Shane, Sonja and Heiko, my Rottweiler Killian, my Dalmatian/Boxer mix Lucy and our two cats Zoey and “J”.
 They keep me more than busy and I would not have it any other way.
 I’m always looking for new things to do and learn.
 I also love home improvements and socializing with friends in my free time.

-Annie graduated from Jefferson College with an Associates of Applied Science degree with a major in Veterinary Technology.
-She is currently working to earn a certificate in dog training and behavior from Animal Behavior College.
+Annie graduated from Jefferson College with an Associates of Applied Science degree with a major in Veterinary Technology in 2012.
+She then went on to earn a certificate in dog training and behavior from Animal Behavior College in 2017 and received honors in her class.
 Annie enjoys spending time with her 10 pets, which are all rescues.
-They are 4 Shih Tzu’s (Oscar, Buddy, Gracie, and Buffy), 4 birds (Pineapple – conure, Ralphie- cockatiel, Rosie- cockatiel, BlueBell – Quaker) and 2 guinea pigs (Lucy and Noah).
-She also loves baking, traveling, spending time with friends and family and volunteering at animal shelters.
+They include 4 Shih Tzu’s (Oscar, Buddy, Gracie, and Buffy), 4 birds (Pineapple – green-cheeked conure, Ralphie- cockatiel, Rosie- cockatiel, BlueBell – Quaker), 1 guinea pig (Lucy), and a cat (Martha).
+She also loves baking, traveling, spending time with friends and family, volunteering at animal shelters, and reading.